peter-evans/find-comment/README.md

 A GitHub action to find an issue or pull request comment.

-The action will output the comment ID of the first comment matching the search criteria.
+The action will output the comment ID of the comment matching the search criteria.

 ## Usage

-### Find a comment containing the specified string
+### Find the first comment containing the specified string

 ```yml
       - name: Find Comment